h2oai/nitro/README.md

 `view()` and `box()` can be chained together to form sophisticated workflows and wizards.

-Building such a multi-page interactive app with plain web frameworks can be a fairly complex endeavor, weaving together requests and replies with logic spread across multiple functions or callbacks, but Nitro makes all this delightfully simple!

 Note how the example below combines `view()` with conditionals and loops, while keeping the code simple, concise, and clear.

+Building a similar multi-page interactive app with a plain web framework can be a fairly complex endeavor, weaving together requests and replies with logic spread across multiple functions or callbacks, but Nitro makes all this delightfully simple!

 ```py